+NJ Bankruptcy lawyer provides guidance on Life Time Membership Clubs.
 What happens when a lifetime membership club files bankruptcy?

 - Keep in mind, when a business is sold during a bankruptcy, the results are very different.
-The debtor probably would not assume existing membership contracts.
+The debtor probably will not assume existing membership contracts.

-New Golf Club owner “ACED” his shot.
+The new Golf Club owner “ACED” his shot.

 Be careful when you sign up for those lifetime club memberships.
-You should review the risks with a bankruptcy attorney Ralph A. Ferro Jr, Esq. | NJ Bankruptcy Law Firm.
+Review the risks with a bankruptcy lawyer near you.